 During my travels with the International FP&A Board, I have observed some amazing new developments in the field of flexible analytical solutions.
 Unfortunately, Excel is still a very dominant “FP&A system”.
 The models are mostly “partially driver-based”.
 The quality of data is poor.
 The reliance on IT function continues to be high and drives a lot of inefficiencies.
 But the FP&A Architects have already started to emerge and are very busy and in high demand.
 Do you see them coming?
 Are you one of them?

 The analytical transformation process brings a lot of challenges into traditional organisations.
 That is why modern FP&A is all about Changing and Influencing!

 Many say that some FP&A processes could be very emotional.
-For example, the traditional budgeting has always been about setting and negotiating the targets.
+For example, traditional budgeting has always been about setting and negotiating targets.
 The targets define the compensation.
-Those of you who have ever worked in the strong sales organisations know very well what I am talking about.
+Those of you who have ever worked in strong sales organisations know very well what I am talking about.

 Unfortunately, not much has been changed over the years.
 Many traditional sales organisations still have a very strong “target negotiation culture”.
 Transforming the FP&A process in such an organisation is like “Swimming with Sharks”.
-Such business culture does not work well with analytics.
-That is why the role of the FP&A influencer is so important at the transformation time.
+Such a business culture does not work well with analytics.
+That is why the role of the FP&A Influencer is so vital at the transformation time.
 How influential is your FP&A?